franco401/Python-File-Storage-Site/README.md

 * Users can download files from the server
 * Base64 encoded strings are used as IDs for the file objects in the database
 * Users can register an account and delete it
+* Added JWT (Json Web Tokens) for user authentication (almost complete)

-# Features to be added later
+# Features to add/finish
-* User authentication
+* JWT verification in the frontend
-* Logging in to an account
+* Applying Bootstrap to the frontend

+# Might do later
+* Second branch for using Django's template system and a vanilla frontend (HTML/CSS/JS only)